AnaylsisKris/streaming-03-rabbitmq/README.md

+# P3: Decoupling with a Message Broker
+## STREAMING DATA 44671-80/81FA23
+### Kristen Finley
+### Assignment 3

 # streaming-03-rabbitmq

 > Get started with RabbitMQ, a message broker, that enables multiple processes to communicate reliably through an intermediary.

 This project requires some free code - beyond that available in the Python Standard Library.
 To avoid messing up our local default Python installation, and any other Python projects we may have, we create a local virtual environment to install and use these libraries.

 Think of a virtual environment as a safe sandbox.
 We can install whatever we want in our sandbox, and it won't break other Python projects that may require different versions, etc.

 We use the built-in Python utility `venv` to create our virtual environment.
 There are other options, but this is simplest and most common.
 We create the environment as a subfolder of this repo named .venv to keep it away from our project code.

 ## Prerequisites